River/Stream: Floyd River

 General Description: All of the dams have very steep, eroding banks with large rocks.
 Portaging would be difficult as would rescue efforts.
 There are flood gates and levys on both sides of the Floyd River, so this is a dangerous place to be during heavy rain.
 Dams appear to be made of sheet pile construction because of zig-zag pattern seen in photos.
 All of the dams are very difficult to see from water level until you are right up on them.
 They are loud, but by the time a paddler would recognize the danger, it would be very difficult to escape.
 This is in a very industrial area and it would be hard to enter, exit, rescue, or even notice a paddler in the water.
 All four dams have debris and erosion around the sides of the dam.

 Above 11th Street Bridge: Less visible debris than 6th Street.
 Very loud.
 Videos show that you can actually see the dangerous recirculation of water.
-This one is possibly the scariest of the four in the area.
 Click here to see video of dam.

 Above 6th Street Bridge: Logs often lodged on dam.
 Large drop-off (2-3').
 Very fast-moving, loud.
 This dam is especially deceiving because it looks like a still pool before ripples.
 Anyone would think this is a safe place to paddle, at least from water-level.